awsdocs/amazon-dynamodb-developer-guide/doc_source/kds_gettingstarted.md

 1. Under **Kinesis data stream details**, choose the **Enable** button\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/KDSEnable.png)

 1. Choose **samplestream** from the dropdown list\.

 1. Choose the **Enable stream** button\.

 ------
 #### [ AWS CLI ]

-1. Create a Kinesis stream named `samplestream` by using the [create\-stream command](https://docs.aws.amazon.com/cli/latest/reference/kinesis/create-stream.html)\.
+1. Create a Kinesis Data Streams named `samplestream` by using the [create\-stream command](https://docs.aws.amazon.com/cli/latest/reference/kinesis/create-stream.html)\.

    ```
    aws kinesis create-stream --stream-name samplestream --shard-count 3
    ```

-   See [Shard Management Considerations for Kinesis Data Streams](kds_using-shards-and-metrics.md#kds_using-shards-and-metrics.shardmanagment) before setting the number of shards for the Kinesis data stream\.
+   See [Shard management considerations for Kinesis Data Streams](kds_using-shards-and-metrics.md#kds_using-shards-and-metrics.shardmanagment) before setting the number of shards for the Kinesis data stream\.

 1. Check that the Kinesis stream is active and ready for use by using the [describe\-stream command](https://docs.aws.amazon.com/cli/latest/reference/kinesis/describe-stream.html)\.